-AUG4.T.Mem-Access

-Memory Access Violation:

-Parts of the Smartcard Embedded Software may cause security violations by accidentally or deliberately accessing restricted data (which may include code).
+AUG4.T.Mem-Access Memory Access Violation: Parts of the Smartcard Embedded Software may cause security violations by accidentally or deliberately accessing restricted data (which may include code).
 Any restrictions are defined by the security policy of the specific application context and must be implemented by the Smartcard Embedded Software.
 Clarification: This threat does not address the proper definition and management of the security rules implemented by the Smartcard Embedded Software, this being a software design and correctness issue.
 This threat addresses the reliability of the abstract machine targeted by the software implementation.
 To avert the threat, the set of access rules provided by this TOE should be undefeated if operated according to the provided guidance.
 The threat is not realized if the Embedded Software is designed or implemented to grant access to restricted information.
 It is realized if an implemented access denial is granted under unexpected conditions or if the execution machinery does not effectively control a controlled access.

-Here the attacker is expected to (i)take advantage of flaws in the design and/or the implementation of the TOE memory access rules (refer to BSI.T.Abuse-Func but for functions available after TOE delivery), (ii)introduce flaws by forcing operational conditions (refer to BSI.T.Malfunction) and/or by physical manipulation (refer to BSI.T.Phys-Manipulation).
+Here the attacker is expected to (i)take advantage of flaws in the design and/or the implementation of the TOE memory access rules (refer to BSI.T.Abuse-Func but for functions available after TOE follows) (iii) and the set of the impression of the set of the impression of the impre rules (refer to BSI.T.Abuse-Func but for functions available after TOE delivery), (ii)introduce flaws by forcing operational conditions (refer to BSI.T.Malfunction) and/or by physical manipulation (refer to BSI.T.Phys-Manipulation).
 This attacker is expected to have a high level potential of attack